OCCUPATIONAL SAFETY AND HEALTH COMPLIANCE OFFICER I

 DESIRED OR PREFERRED QUALIFICATIONS

-1. Some college preferred with specific emphasis within the safety or occupational health fields of study.
+1. Some College with specific emphasis within safety or occupational health fields of study.

 2. Completion of an accredited certificate program in occupational safety and health.

 3. Professional certifications in occupational safety and health (such as CSP, ASP, OHST, CHST)

 4. Related experience such as performing safety and health inspections, identifying and correcting hazards, completing job hazard analyses.

 5. Ability to speak and write fluent Spanish preferred not required.